 DO WHAT YOU LOVE…

 People are found much happier when they’re living where they want and spending their time doing things they’re passionate about.
-As a digital nomad, you can architect the life you want.
+As a digital wanderer, you can architect the life you want.

 I’m not against working 9 to 5 schedule or the people into it.
-I’m against those who think this is what work is!
+I’m against people who assume this can be what work is!

 The main aim of working is making yourself and your life better, happier and more adventurous.